Nine years ago, when I first started homeschooling, I felt a little bit like a duck. A duck without any water on its back.

 The trouble was, try as I might, I couldn’t find any other homeschooling parents that wanted to come to swim in my duck pond and drink wine and stuff.

-Instead, these very intelligent parents talked about how their ten-year-old kid was almost ready to graduate and about how they were switching maths programmes because the algebra wasn’t challenging enough.
+Instead, these very intelligent parents talked about how their ten-year-old kid was almost ready to graduate and about how they were switching maths programmes because algebra wasn’t challenging enough.

 And this freaked me out.